spectrumx/sds-code/gateway/README.md

 >
 > The production deploy uses the same host ports as the local one, just prefixed with `1`: (`8000` → `18000`).
 >
-> This means you can deploy both on the same machine e.g. dev/test/QA/staging and production as "local" and "prod"
+> This means you can deploy both on the same machine e.g. dev/test/QA/staging and
-> respectively.
-This works as they also use different docker container, network, volume, and image names.
+> production as "local" and "prod" respectively.
+This works as they also use different
-> Traefik may be configured to route e.g. `sds.example.com` and `sds-dev.example.com` to the respective
+> docker container, network, volume, and image names.
+Traefik may be configured to route
+> e.g. `sds.example.com` and `sds-dev.example.com` to the prod and local services
-> the prod and local services respectively, using different container names and ports.
+> respectively, using different container names and ports.

 Keep this in mind, however:

 > [!CAUTION]
 >
-> Due to the bind mounts of the local deploy, it's still recommended to use different copies of the
+> Due to the bind mounts of the local deploy, it's still recommended to use different
-> source code between a local and production deploy, even if they are on the same machine.
+> copies of the source code between a 'local' and 'production' deploy, even if they are
+> on the same machine.
 >

 1. **Set secrets**: